|What kind of insurance do I need for a car?|

 What’s with this Extra Liability Coverage?

-But in reality, 97% of minor accidents are not substantively covered personally by auto insurance policies.
+But in reality, 97% of minor accidents are not substantively covered by your personal auto insurance policy.
 Only the crazy spenders are forced to add millions of dollars to their premiums each year to match injury or death claims.

 Instead, insurance companies are required to provide coverage for “tangible” loss, usually in the form of auto parts.
 In other words, some minor accidents result in the loss of a part, in addition to property damage.

-For example, if my vehicle were hit by a tree limb while going down the highway, I would cover my auto policy foitsir full value.
-On the other hand, if that same tree limb were to hit someone else’s car, that person’s auto insurance would only cover the part that cuts the tree limb.
+For example, if my vehicle were hit by a tree limb while going down the highway, I would be covered by my personal auto policy for their full value.
+On the other hand, if that same tree limb were to hit someone else’s car, that person’s personal auto insurance would only cover the part that cuts the tree limb.

 If subsequent repairs exceed the value of the original personal auto insurance policy, you’d be out of luck.
 The other party would have a cheaper and more comprehensive offer on their mind.